ranjithvadiyala519-blip/IntelliHire-Architecture-Case-Study/README.md

 ---

-## 📺 Product Demonstration
-Below is a walkthrough of the IntelliHire interface, showcasing the IntelliSearch pipeline and IntelliAnalysis features in action.

-[DRAG AND DROP YOUR VIDEO FILE HERE]

----

 ## 💡 Why I Built This
 Traditional recruitment platforms often struggle with the nuances of technical roles.
 IntelliHire is my attempt to bridge the gap between high-scale data processing and the "human intuition" I've developed over 15 years in the industry.
 It is built by a recruiter, for recruiters.